NASA-Protocol-Exploits/handbook/docs/learning/useful-resources/README.md

 # Useful Resources

-The NASA Protocol Exploits team believes in educating our employees.
-Therefore, we have collated a list of additional resources we’ve found useful.
+The NASA Protocols Exploit team is a strong beleiver in providing employees with access to materials previous employees have found extremely useful.
+It benefits the personal growth of the individuals while supporting the organisation.
+Therefore, here is a collection of valuable resources we believe will make your time and experience with the company more pleasant!

-A list of useful resources can be seen below:
+A list of useful resources can be seen below. 👇